ktouloumis/Skyline-Queries/SK on car dataset/README.md

 - safety: low, med, high.

 The dominance relationship is built in the following way:
-An object(x) dominates another object(y) if has equal or grater safety, luggage size, capacity, number of doors and smaller buying price and mentainance score.
+An object(x) dominates another object(y) if has:
+- equal or grater safety, luggage size, capacity, number of doors
+- smaller buying price and mentainance score.

 The skyline set is retrieved using the Naive algorithm and it can be seen it consists of 756 objects out of 1728 in the dataset.
 So it is almost 44% of the dataset.